-The year 2023 has been one in which we and other businesses have faced a substantial increase in the amount of current and future legislation.
-These are both linked to sustainability matters but also to sanctions linked to international conflicts and wars.
-Current and future laws affect us and our clients, the legislation has an impact on our strategies, our daily routines, and our products.
-This new business environment that our company faces has made data collection and product data restructuring some of our top company priorities, especially when it comes to the use of raw materials and value chain mapping beyond first-tier suppliers.
+The year 2024 once again brought a significant increase in both current and future legislation, affecting us and other businesses.
+These laws are linked to sustainability issues and sanctions related to international conflicts and wars.
+This legislation impacts our strategies, daily routines, and products.
+The new business environment has made data collection and product data restructuring top priorities, especially regarding raw materials and value chain mapping beyond first-tier suppliers.